Contact Us

 You will need:

-• Pixera Director or Creator (watermarked).
+• Pixera Manager or Creator License (watermarked).

 We will start using Blocks inside Pixera at Section 2.

-You can follow along by creating the “IMAG_PIXERA_SHOWCASE” Block in the next section but you'll need a Notch VFX Builder License to do so.
+You can follow along by creating the “IMAG_Pixera_SHOWCASE” Block in the next section, but you'll need a Notch VFX Builder License to do so.

 visit notch.one/license for more information.

-In this intro we use Notch VFX Version 0.9.23.248 and Pixera 1.8.201
+In this intro we use Notch VFX Version 0.9.23.253 and Pixera 2.0.65

-1.1 Create your own Notch Block with Notch VFX - “IMAG_PIXERA_SHOWCASE”
+1.1 Create your own Notch Block with Notch VFX - “IMAG_Pixera_SHOWCASE”

 See also https://manual.notch.one/0.9.23/en/docs/blocks/.